ueberdosis/tiptap/docs/src/docPages/guide/node-views.md

 That’s how the [`TaskItem`](/api/nodes/task-item) node works.

 ### Non-editable text
-Nodes can also have text, which is not edtiable.
+Nodes can also have text, which is not editable.
 The cursor can’t jump into those, but you don’t want that anyway.

 tiptap adds a `contenteditable="false"` to those by default.